Onur Avatar

 Sample Spaces

 The sample space is the set of all possible outcomes of an experiment.
+Discrete sample space has a finite or countably infinite number of elements.
+Continuous sample space is an interval in .

 Individual elements of a sample space are called outcomes while subsets of a sample space are called events.
+For example the Probability Spinner has $ \text{Sample space: } { θ \in [0, 360)}$.
+Therefore events could be

-• Landing between 90 and 180 degrees
+• Landing between 90 and 180 degrees.

-• Landing either between 45 and 90 degrees or between 270 and 315 degrees
+• Landing either between 45 and 90 degrees.

 • Landing precisely on 180 degrees.